mat-ruszczycky/practice-react-todo/README.md

 The behaviors and features an application must have.
 They specify what the system should do to meet user needs, defining the application's required functionality based on user actions, events, and/or business processes.

 ### Core:
+- Users can read a list of personal TODO items.
-- Users can create TODO items in a list.
+- Users can create TODO items to the list.
-- Users can mark TODO items as complete.
+- Users can mark TODO items on the list as complete.

 ### Optional:
 - Edit TODO items (e.g., update title, description, or details).